Find out more below

 Conductive Education is wider than the school curriculum and reaches into all elements of the pupil’s life, including their home life.
 In order for children to practise skills learnt consistently across the whole day it is essential to develop strong partnerships with parents/carers through encouraging them to play an active role in school life.
 This may involve working alongside their child or observing their child in a variety of situations.

 The ‘School for Parents’ (SFP) is available for the parents of very young children and promotes the importance of Early Intervention.
 The aim of SFP is to teach parents how to work with and promote their child’s development and learning.
 It actively encourages parents to be involved throughout their child’s school career, whether it is at Greenhall or an alternative provision.
 The added benefit of having parents meet together and naturally ‘network’ and provide support for each other cannot be ignored.

 In order to monitor progress of individual pupils, staff maintain records of continual assessment.
 These are based on observations and are used to inform future planning and individual pupil programmes.
 Pupil’s progress is recorded in the children’s Learning Journeys.

 The school have two Conductor-Teachers who are responsible for the development of Conductive Education at the Nursery.
-She writes the task series and develops and monitors practise across the whole-school to ensure that opportunities for the children to be active and independent are maximised.
+They write the task series and develop and monitor practise across the whole-school to ensure that opportunities for the children to be active and independent are maximised.
 There is an emphasis on CPD with new staff taking part in in-house training on Conductive Education and ongoing skill development of all staff through planned whole-school focus areas.

 All pupils have access to all areas of the curriculum regardless of age, ability, gender or race.